-Nokia rumored to be announcing a trio of smartphones at Mobile World CongressAlex Wagner - Deputy Managing Editor, News Desk
+Nokia rumored to be announcing a trio of smartphones at Mobile World CongressAlex Wagner - Editorial Director of News and Content

 We've already heard rumblings of what several companies, including the likes of HTC and LG, may have planned for Mobile World Congress later this month, and now a report has emerged claiming to have the goods on what the folks from Nokia have up their sleeves for MWC.
 According to Pocketnow, Nokia is prepping a sextet of handsets for the big shindig that'll consist of three smartphones and three feature phones.
 The smartphones that the Finnish firm will reportedly show off include two Windows Phones — an international Lumia 900 and an entry-level handset referred to as the Lumia 610 — as well as a Symbian-based handset dubbed the Nokia 808 PureView that may be the Nokia 803 that leaked last week.
 Meanwhile, the feature phones are said to be new members of the Series 40-powered line of Asha devices: the Asha 202, Asha 203 and Asha 302.